Canelones Department: Regions

 Despite being a small department, Canelones has a population of over 500,000 inhabitants and one of the highest population densities in the country with 114 inhabitants per square kilometer.

 The department is divided into approximately 20 sections.
 Within these, there are significant populations centers, some of which have the status of municipality, while others are part of cities formed recently by decree, and then there are also those that do not have enough inhabitants and are therefore often considered simple population entities with no mayor or government, remaining under the direct jurisdiction of the Municipality of Canelones (in Spanish, Intendencia Municipal Canelones or Comuna Canaria), which is based in the departmental capital, Canelones.

 History

 Canelones was one of the nine original departments created in 1830.
 Over the years its boundaries have changed little.

 Economy

 Agriculture is one of the principal contributors to the economy of Canelones.
 The cultivation of grapevines is widespread, and the area is a major contributor to Uruguay's burgeoning wine industry.
 In addition, cereal crops – principally maize – are produced, as are a wide variety of fruits and vegetables.
 Tourism, in the eastern coastal area, is also a major source of income for the department, and has enabled the development of important urban centres, such as Atlántida.

 Demographics

-At the 2011 census, Canelones Department had a population of 520,187 (253,124 male and 267,063 female) and 222,193 (+44.25% than in 2004 (153,931)) households.
-The average household size was 2.3 persons.
+At the 2011 census, Canelones Department had a population of 520,187 (253,124 male and 267,063 female) and 222,193 (+44.25% than in 2004 (153,931)) households; at the 2023 Census this had grown to 608,956 inhabitants.
+The average household size in 2011 was 2.3 persons.

 Demographic data for Canelones Department in 2010: